mheadd/voiceingov.org/_posts/2008-10-03-demystifying-voicexml-subdialogs.md

 </field>

-This subdialog accepts two parameters â€“ a prompt that is read out to the caller, and a function that is used to validate the input.
+This subdialog accepts two parameters "“ a prompt that is read out to the caller, and a function that is used to validate the input.
 The conditional logic in the <filled> block assumes that the function returns a boolean (true/false).

 This same subdialog structure can be used to collect input that meets a wide range of validation criteria.
 To use this subdialog to collect a 5-digit zip code, we would set the parameters as follows: